sortable/ads/README.md

 ## Sortable Container API

-The [src/deployads.ts](/src/deployads.ts) documents the Sortable container API.
+The DeployAds API in [src/types.d.ts](/src/types.d.ts) documents the types for the Sortable container API.
 Although it's recommended to use this API in combination with the ad manager, it's provided for reference.